magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Melbourne, on the other hand, feels like the back room of that same building—messy, alive, a little improvised.
 Art here isn’t performed for you; it happens around you.
 In Sydney, art demands a ticket; in Melbourne, it demands attention.
 Sydney wants to impress you; Melbourne wants to include you.

+>In Sydney, art is a career.
+In Melbourne, art is a way of life.

 It’s the same distinction one might draw between Los Angeles and New York.
 Hollywood lives in L.A.; Broadway lives in New York.
 Both belong to the same constellation of art, yet they burn at different temperatures.